mrprincesingh/courseappfrontend/README.md

 - #### For live Project: -
    - `Vercel`

-## ⭕Steps to run our game:
+## ⭕Steps to run our Project :

 ✨Clone the repository.

-✨Run the command `npm install` in both the frontend and backend folders .
+✨Run the command `npm install` in both the frontend and backend folders.

 ✨Run the command `npm run server` in the backend folder.